Zhou Shen: 2020: Singer 2020, end of contract with The Voice of Dreams

 On 19 July 2020, the establishment of Zhou Shen Studios was officially announced after his six year contract with The Voice of Dreams ended.
 His first online concert "Good Night, See You Tomorrow" was then held on 25 July through TME live, on the 6th anniversary of his debut.
 The concert was streamed on multiple platforms, and the QQ Music broadcast alone attracted over 7.2 million online viewers.

-In August, he ranked 42nd in the Forbes China Celebrity List of 2020.
+In August, he ranked 42nd on the Forbes China Celebrity List of 2020.
 Zhou collaborated several times with internationally renowned pianist Lang Lang, performing "Interstellar Train" on The Coming One: SUPER BAND as well as "Big Fish" and "Scarborough Fair" on Jiangsu TV's Kuaishou "One Thousand and One Nights" Gala on 30 October.
 On 16 October, Zhou also collaborated with renowned Mongolian singer Tengger to perform a mashup of "Big Fish" and Tengger's "Heaven" on the TikTok x Zhejiang TV Autumn Gala 2020.

 From August to November 2020, Zhou appeared on the variety show Go Newbies, in which he learned how to drive and obtained his driving license.
 Starting from 4 November, Zhou Shen appeared in a workplace-observational reality show An Exciting Offer Season 2.

 On 20 December, Zhou was awarded The Most Popular Singer of 2020 at the Tencent Video All-Stars Night 2020 Awards Ceremony.
 On 31 December, Zhou Shen gave performances at multiple New Year's Eve concerts, including China Media Group's "Set Sail 2021" New Year Gala, Jiangsu TV 2021 New Year Countdown Concert, Bilibili 2020 New Year's Eve Gala, "Welcoming Olympic Winter Games" Beijing Media Network's 2021 New Year Global Gala, and Guangdong TV 2020–2021 "Passing on Joy in Beautiful Life" New Year Celebration.